How to Pitch Editors Your Story Ideas

 Pitch Your Idea to the Right Person

 There are few things more annoying to an editor than being pitched a story idea that is outside their scope.
-Don't pitch the sports editor with your great business story.
-Check the publication's masthead (the editors and their titles) to make sure you're approaching the right person.
+Don't pitch the sports editor your breaking business story.
+Check the publication's masthead (a list of the editors and their titles) to make sure you're approaching the right person.

 And make doubly sure you spell the editor's name correctly.
 Nothing gets a pitch binned faster than misspelling the receiving editor's name.